Lacazek/Opti_Struct/README.md

 # Opti_Struct

-The aim of this code is to provide a solution to automaticaly create optimisation structure.
+The aim of this code is to provide a solution to automatically creates optimisation structure.
 According to txt file, users can decide to create his own structure according to the following vocabulary:

 exemple : PTV - ITV : PTV - ITV